 These wallets are designed to store and exchange NFTs, as their name already makes clear.
 Since you can use them for cryptocurrencies as well, they typically overlap with cryptocurrency wallets.
 Examples include Math Wallet, Trust Wallet, and MetaMask.

-How to make a digital wallet software
+How to create a digital wallet app?

 The discovery stage is a critical component of digital wallet app development.
 During this process, businesses analyze their business needs, formulate technical requirements, and match them with market-available technology.
 If you want to design a successful app, you can’t skip the discovery stage.